 My family loves it, which means I can also add any thing else they don’t like usually to my recipe, and they are impelled to eat it as they can’t say no to Squid.
 In this recipe I add so many good ingredients including courgettes.

 - 1/2 a kilo or so baby squid, cleaned and cut into squares or rings ‘your choice’

 - My secret ingredinet.
 Shhhhh ‘don’t tell my boys’ Courgettes.

 - 1/2 tsp Black pepper

 - 1/2 a kilo organic chopped tomatoes

 - Optional some cold pressed extra virgin olive oil to garnish at the end before serving.

-Wash the squid thoroughly with some vinegar, prepare the marinade by chopping the celery, green pepper, garlic and mixing it with the cumin, turmeric & marinade the squid with half of it, in a tagine or saucepan, sauté the onions, once translucent, add half the marinade mixture, stir for a few minutes on a medium heat, then add the copped tomatoes and let simmer on low heat for 10 minutes or so, then finally add your marinated baby squid, and cook for a further 15 minutes, finally add the chopped courgette, and leave to cook for extra 5 minutes, I like it crunchy, before serving add the chopped dill along with a drizzle of olive oil and lemon, and as ever last raw ingredient is black pepper.
-I usually leave mine one the dinning table. enjoy xx
+Wash the squid thoroughly with some vinegar, prepare the marinade by chopping the celery, green pepper, garlic and mixing it with the cumin, turmeric & marinade the squid with half of it, in a tagine or saucepan, sauté the onions, once translucent, add half the marinade mixture, stir for a few minutes on a medium heat, then add the copped tomatoes and let simmer on low heat for 10 minutes or so, then finally add your marinated baby squid, and cook for a further 15 minutes, add the chopped courgette, and leave to cook for extra 5 minutes, I like it crunchy, before serving add the chopped dill along with a drizzle of olive oil and lemon, and as ever last raw ingredient is black pepper.
+I usually leave mine on the dinning table. enjoy xx